Hand Hills (electoral district)

-Hand Hills was a provincial electoral district in Alberta mandated to return a single member to the Legislative Assembly of Alberta from 1913 to 1963.
+Hand Hills was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1913 to 1963.
 It was abolished prior to the 1963 Alberta general election due to redistribution, in favour of the new electoral district of Hand Hills-Acadia.

 The electoral district took its name from Hand Hills.

+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.